ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 ---
-title: 'How to create a Uniq Factory using the Ultra Toolkit'
+title: 'How to create a Uniq Factory using the Ultra Tool Kit'
 order: 4
 outline: [0, 4]
 ---

-# How to create a Uniq Factory using the Ultra Toolkit
+# How to create a Uniq Factory using the Ultra Tool Kit

 ![](/images/token-factories/new-token-factory.png)